farcasterxyz/hub-monorepo/CONTRIBUTING.md

 - Critical code paths should have 100% test coverage, which you can check in the Coveralls CI.

 ### 3.2 Writing Docs

-If your PR has changes to gRPC or protobuf files, you must update the [public documentation website](./apps/hubble/www/).
-See the [Protobuf README](./protobufs/README.md) for instructions on how to auto-gen the documentation.

 All PRs should have supporting documentation that makes reviewing and understanding the code easy.
 You should: